BiancoRoyal/node-red-contrib-iiot-opcua/README.md

 ## [Support for the project straight away!][2]

 * tested with Node 6 LTS
-* tested with Node 8.6.x next LTS
+* tested with Node 8
-* based on node-opcua v1.0.x
+* based on node-opcua v0.1.x

 ## Code Release GitHub